 Mr. Van Naarden received his A.B. degree in molecular biology from Princeton University, graduating magna cum laude and Phi Beta Kappa.

-Jennifer Burstein, C.P.A., serves as VP of Finance.
+Jennifer Burstein, C.P.A., serves as Senior Vice President of Finance.

 Prior to Loxo Oncology, Ms. Burstein served as Vice President of Finance at Acorda Therapeutics, Inc., a public biotechnology company, from July 2010 until April 2015, where she held several positions of increasing responsibility in Finance from 2006 until being appointed Vice President of Finance.